 I am a Grand Strategy, Security, and Statecraft postdoctoral Fellow at MIT's Security Studies Program.
 My research expertise focuses on topics at the intersection of international security and international political economy.

-My research interests include economic statecraft, international organizations, and foreign policy.
+My research and teaching interests include economic statecraft, international security, international organizations, and foreign policy.
 In particular, I investigate the political effects of financial coercion in foreign policy.
-The book project from my dissertation, "The Financialization of Foreign Policy: Targeted Financial Sanctions and Government Response," identifies the conditions that prompt governments to respond to the imposition of targeted financial sanctions on subnational actors by the U.S.
+The book project from my dissertation, "The Financialization of Foreign Policy: Targeted Financial Sanctions and Government Retaliation," identifies the conditions that prompt hostile government responses to the imposition of targeted financial sanctions on subnational actors by the U.S.

-I hold an M.A. in Political Science from UW-Madison.
-I received undergraduate degrees in Economics and Political Science from Oklahoma State University where I competed for the NCAA Division I track and cross country teams.
+I received my Ph.D. in Political Science at the University of Wisconsin-Madison.
+I hold an M.A. in Political Science from UW-Madison and undergraduate degrees in Economics and Political Science from Oklahoma State University where I competed for the NCAA Division I track and cross country teams.
 I enjoy running, hiking, and reading fiction.